OSSCanada/cosmos-db-workshop/README.md

     - If you are using an MSDN or Corporate Subscription ensure you have the ability to create Resource Groups and deploy services into your Account/Subscription
 2. A Mac, Linux or Windows device to run the labs
 3. A Modern web browser [Chrome, Edge, Safari or Firefox]
-4. Node.JS, Java and .NET Core installed (You can optionally run these in a Docker Container)
-5. Mongo CLI
-6. Gremlin CLI
-7. Cassandra CLI

 ### Optional
 1. Docker
 2. VSCode
+3. Mongo CLI
+4. Gremlin CLI
+5. Cassandra CLI
+6. Node.JS, Java and .NET Core installed (You can optionally run these in a Docker Container)

 ## Agenda/Labs